jkk111/CS4098/README.md

 5. Admins can then see this information on the "View Users" page.
 If they click on a users name, that users details will appear, including dietary and accessability requirements.
 6. If an Admin wants to share dietary/accessability information with staff, they can do so by going to the "View Events" page.
 If they click on the event they are involved in, they can see an "Export Attendee Allergen/Access Information" button.
 Clicking this will download a text file, listing each table number and seat number, and which seat number has what needs.

 ### Feature 31 - I want to be able to share special dietary requirements (including table info for guests) with the caterer

 Admin Access Only
 1. If an Admin wants to share dietary/accessability information with staff, they can do so by going to the "View Events" page.
 If they click on the event they are involved in, they can see an "Export Attendee Allergen/Access Information" button.
 Clicking this will download a text file, listing each table number and seat number, and which seat number has what needs.
 2. Additionally the admin can view individual guests needs by navigating to the "View Users" page.
 They can see the dietary and access requirements that the users have previously entered in "Settings".

 ### Feature 32 - I want to see the table layout and seating arrangements so the tables can be organised

 Admin Access Only
 1. Admins can edit and see the seating layout on the "Create Tables" page.
 2. To do this, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Then click on "Create Tables".
-3. If you wish to add a new table layout, leave the dropdown as is, and name your layout.
+3. If it is the first table layout, leave the dropdown as is, and name your layout.
 This can be a description of the layout, or the room it is designed for etc.
 4. To add a table, click anywhere on the grey canvas.
 You can then click and drag your table anywhere on the canvas.
 To add another table, just click anywhere on the canvas again.
 5. If you accidentally add a table you don't want, you can get rid of it by clicking the "Click to delete the last table you interacted with".
 The last table you interacted with is either the last table you added, or the last one you dragged.
 This table is indicated by a blue border around it.
-6. When you are finished your layout, click "Create Table Layout".
+6. When you are finished your layout, click "Update Table Layout".
 If you try to create a layout without giving it a name/description you will be presented with a warning message.
 Name the layout to save it.
 7. If you want to view/edit your layout, simply select it from the dropdown.
 You can then see where the tables are and move them/ add or delete if necessary.
 You cannot change the layout name/description.
-When you have finished updating your table click the "Update Table Layout" to save.
 8. Additionally, admins can few the seating aragements on the "View Events" page.
 Click on the name of the event you want to view the seating arangements for, and a "Show Seating Arrangments" button will appear.
 Click on this to view the seating arragments for the event.
 If no one has bought a ticket yet, there will be no button, instead "There are currently no attendees for this event" will appear.

 ### Feature 49 - I want to be able to accept and see payments

 Admin Access Only
 1. When a user buys a ticket, donates or pays for an item in an auction, the payment is accepted automatically through stripe.
 2. An admin can see the payments that have been made on the "View Events" page.